-CMS systems have built-in user management that entices application developers to use them as a foundation to build on their project.
-Top enterprise content management systems have many tantalizing elements including HTML rendering, database reading patterns, use of skins and themes, and use of forms to collect user information.
+CMS systems have built-in user management that entices application developers to use them as a foundation to build on their projects.
+Top enterprise content management systems have many tantalizing elements including HTML rendering, database reading patterns, the use of skins and themes, and the use of forms to collect user information.

 The other feature that appears tempting to app developers is the CMS’s huge libraries of plugins.
 Whereas most of these plugins are inclined to the content management realm, others simply venture into the enterprise space.
 So, why are you discouraged to use a CMS as your enterprise content management solution?
 Below are the threats it can pose.